pwnaccelerator/pwnaccelerator.github.io/_posts/2017-04-27-signal-part3.markdown

 ### Did Open Whisper Systems acknowledge this as a vulnerability?

+  - **Update 2017-05-03**: Moxie Marlinspike asked us to clarify about the disclosure of this message replay.
+We did not talk with Moxie beforehand and he did not give any technical input to this post and did not acknowledge anything beforehand.
+The rationale behind disclosure is that the underlying issues are already known, discussed, and documented (see the linked [X3DH spec][x3dh], [GitHub issue][replayissue], [blogpost][lastresortcrit], and [papers][proscript-messaging]).
+What has been shown here is a practical proof-of-concept for such a replay attack in a specific scenario and the limitations of the protocol.
+Apparently the last resort keys are currently being phased out, which is a good thing.
-  - Not yet, there was no public statement to our research regarding the message replay.
+  - <del>Not yet, there was no public statement to our research regarding the message replay.
 The potential for a replay was discussed in a [public github issue][replayissue] by others and the usage of last resort keys [criticised][lastresortcrit].
 Still it was deemed as [**WONTFIX**][moxiedisregard].
-Maybe this will be reconsidered given a practical attack has now been demonstrated publicly.
+Maybe this will be reconsidered given a practical attack has now been demonstrated publicly.</del>

 [zerokeyjp]: https://research.kudelskisecurity.com/2017/04/25/should-ecdh-keys-be-validated/
 [x3dh]: https://whispersystems.org/docs/specifications/x3dh/